nus-cs2103-AY2223S2/tp/docs/team/immanuelhume.md

 I wrote the section explaining how [fuzzy search is implemented](https://ay2223s2-cs2103t-w14-1.github.io/tp/DeveloperGuide.html#fuzzy-searching).
-I also wrote most of the frontmatter.
+I also wrote the instructions for manual testing as well as most of the frontmatter.

 **Code reviews**